 The Blaine Hill Viaduct carries US 40 over Wheeling Creek in Blaine, Ohio.

-After World War II, the bridge was renamed to the Arches of Memory and dedicated to World War veterans.1 2
+After World War II, the bridge was renamed to the Arches of Memory and dedicated to its veterans.1 2

-In 1964, Interstate 70 opened to through traffic just to the south of US 40, diverting much of the through traffic to the expressway.3 The viaduct was rehabilitated in 1982,1 when it was rededicated by the local American Legion and Belmont County Council.2
+Interstate 70’s completion nearby in 1964 diverted much of US Route 40’s traffic to the expressway.
+3 The viaduct was rehabilitated in 1982 1 and rededicated by the local American Legion and Belmont County Council.
+2

-In 2011, the Blaine Hill Viaduct was extensively rehabilitated, which included painting the span in a cream-white color, rebuilding the bridge railings, installing a new bridge deck, and restoring the sidewalks and stairs.
+The Blaine Hill Viaduct was extensively renovated in 2011, which included painting the concrete a cream-white color, rebuilding the bridge railings, installing a new bridge deck, and other general repairs.